 In 2014, 60,000 manufacturing jobs were added in the US as a result of reshoring or through direct foreign investment, according to the Reshoring Initiative, a non-profit founded in 2010.

 Nearshoring refers to companies moving manufacturing processes to a nearby country.
 Mexico is a popular location for manufacturing companies that are looking to be close to its customers in the US.
 Nearshoring will continue to grow in Mexico because of low labor costs, technical abilities and vicinity to the US.

 But, companies setting up facilities in Mexico doesn’t help the US manufacturing market.
 America is seeing some growth because companies are weighing in factors like total costs and supply chain risks in their decision.
 Businesses can’t succeed without a productive and well-run supply chain, so analyzing influences like transportation rates, labor, government, economy, and risk could be the key differentiator in determining where a manufacturing plant is based.

 What Industries Will Benefit from Reshoring & Why?

-Industrial and chemical industries who benefit from inexpensive natural gas will reshore.
+Industrial and chemical industries that benefit from inexpensive natural gas will reshore.
 Chemical manufacturers require little labor for adequate output, so having manufacturing on US soil makes the most sense.
 Products with inconsistent demand, like fashion and technology, will also benefit from reshoring, since the value and weight of the product don’t warrant costly air freight.
 In 2014, apparel companies saw a 12% rise in American production.

 Major Companies Reshoring

-- GE has moved production of appliances from China to Kentucky and has created more than 4,000 jobs since 2008.
+- GE has moved the production of appliances from China to Kentucky and has created more than 4,000 jobs since 2008.